Feature Writing JOUR 73104

 Where to pitch freelance stories and articles you wrote in this class.
 Special guest: Alyson Martin of the NYC News Service

-Week 15: May 20
+Week 14: May 19

 Last day of class.
-Attendance optional but I’ll be in the classroom from 10 AM – noon with cookies.
+Attendance optional but I’ll be in the classroom from 10 AM – noon with homemade cookies.